 and choirs of angels sang out joy and peace to men on earth.

-Through all the corridors of time, their message seems to ring,
+Through all the corridors of time, I hear their voices ring.

-and pictures fill my head as if I were remembering
+Sweet visions fill my head as though I were remembering

 the silence of that lonely night…the brilliant star above…